knative/docs/docs/eventing/flows/sequence/sequence-reply-to-event-display/README.md

       name: event-display
 ```

-Change `default` below to create the `Sequence` in the Namespace where you want
+Change `default` to create the `Sequence` in the Namespace where you want
-the resources to be created.
+the resources to be created, as in the following example:

 ```bash
 kubectl -n default create -f ./sequence.yaml